MultisampledNight/flow/src/gfx/draw.typ

   let depth = ((queue: args.pos().rev(), cfg: (:)),)
   let last = from

+  // collecting them while drawing edges so we can draw them all on the edges let tags = ()

   while depth.len() != 0 {
     let queue = depth.last().queue